Berry2460/dungeons/README.md

 - AI no longer runs off screen, improving speed
 - Optimized starting stats for balanced characters

+### Update v1.24:
+- Fixed armor equipping when not meeting STR requirement
+- tweaked monsters and starting stats

 ### KNOWN BUG(S):
-- Players have a small chance of duplication in multiplayer games *(narrowed down to desyncs)*
+- In large games (3-4 players) Players have a small chance of desyncing, causing the player to duplicate itself.
+2 Player games still have a chance, but is very rare.